lamberro/HazelGames/README.md

 * The format for this file is as follows: A username is provided in angle brackets (e.g. <USERNAME>).
 After the username, list games as one word, with each game being on a new line.
 On games on which you wish to leave an opinion, write an opinion in quotes on the same line as the game's title.
 The title must be left of the opinion.
 An example file is provided.
 * You do not need to include every game that is in Games.txt, however all games that you include in Preferences.txt must also be included in Games.txt.
 * Game titles cannot have spaces or begin with the < symbol

-## Changes in Version 2
-* HazelGames now comes with Preferences.txt, where users can register a list of game preferences or opinions!
-These opinions will show up beside any game that is listed.

 ## Possible Future Improvements
 * A random selector, which would choose a game for the user based on the number of players.